The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 A personal qualities assessment may be a 24 hour in-person assessment centre, an 8 hour virtual assessment centre or a behavioural interview.

-Written Application: November 2023 – 1 Jan 2024.
-Please note that some roles have different closing dates, which may be in November or December
+Written application: November 2024 to December 2024.
+Please note some roles have different closing dates, which may be in November or December.

-Assessment Centre (including virtual): End of March to middle of May 2024
+Assessment Centre (including virtual): End of March to early June 2025

-Medical & Adaptability (Psychological) Screening: End of March to middle of August 2024
+Medical & adaptability (psychological) screening: End of November 2024 to middle of August 2025

-Police Checks: End of April to middle of August 2024
+Police checks: End of November 2024 to middle of August 2025

 We will be in touch throughout the process via email.
-Please ensure to check your spam folder in case any of our communications have been flagged by your email provider.
+Please make sure you check your spam folder in case our communications end up here.

-You can generally expect emails to come from our outsourced recruitment provider Hays at antarctica@hays.com.au.
+You can generally expect emails to come from our recruitment provider Hays: antarctica@hays.com.au.

 Selection criteria